 Selected working papers by team members

-We evaluate the potential gains from dynamic pricing in high-renewable systems using a novel model of power supply and demand in Hawaii.
-We find that dynamic pricing increases social surplus from 8.5 to 23.4 percent in a 100 percent renewable power system.
+We evaluate the potential gains from dynamic pricing in high-renewable systems using a novel model of power supply and demand response.
+We find that dynamic pricing increases social surplus up to 23 percent in a 100 percent renewable power system.
 High renewable systems, including 100 percent renewable, are remarkably affordable.

 We assess landlords incentives to obtain and disclose energy efficiency certificates in the rental market.
 We show that incentives to provide energy efficiency information are higher in markets with higher penetration of certificates.